 In the meantime I continued to letter and upload designs.
 The consequence of my effort was a breakthrough in lettering and illustration style and connections with new lettering friends and enthusiasts from around the world (thanks social media).
 I don’t seek contributors anymore.
 I still upload designs for better or for worse.
 Occasionally I interview a lettering designer or calligrapher.
 Handlettering Cite is my labor of love.

-When I’m not working on this blog, I’m working on freelance lettering designs.
-In Cleveland, I was a member of the lettering team at American Greetings.
+I was a member of the lettering team at American Greetings in Cleveland, Ohio.
 I worked under Suzanne Moore who oversaw my development as a lettering designer.
 Mike Gold was my mentor who showed me the ways (and frustrations) of brush lettering.
 Today I work with brush, pen and computer stylus.

 If you’re new to Handlettering Cite, welcome.
-If you’re returning…glad to see you.
+If you’re returning, glad to see you.
 The quantity of posts vary per week and month.
-Your critiques, comments, questions, corrections, etc. are always welcome.
-I ask that you please be respectful.
-No one likes a monster or a know-it-all.
+Please enjoy and share.
+Thanks for visiting.